zhutoutoutousan/A-study-note-as-a-beginner/self/log_overall-305_840.md

   - No change, next stage E.T.A 18 months
   - TOPIC Project, Product, Service
   - TOPIC Innovation
-- Portuguese - A2
+- Portuguese - Lower B1
   - `CREATE TABLE portuguese.meta AS (SELECT * FROM spanish.meta UNION ALL SELECT * FROM language.meta);  `
-  - Initialization of language/meta structrure: 60%
+  - Initialization of language/meta structrure: 68.1%
   - ON HALT | Energy leak by short-circuit due to being too easy
   - No change on progression logic
   - Next stage comes after achieving C2 level of proficiency on previous languages
 - Arabic - Lower A2
-  - Initialization of language/meta structrure: 41.5%
+  - Initialization of language/meta structrure: 51.6%
   - Tool
     - Tone finder
   - Typing speed training